tfabris/TomServo/README.md

   - Clear:
     - Gloss clearcoat the clear resin parts.
     - If you want to prevent long-term yellowing of the clear resin, then use a gloss clearcoat product which contains UV resistance.
 The one that I'm using doesn't say anything on its label about UV resistance, I'm using it merely because it gives a crystal clear finish.
-I should use a different one.
+Get a better one than I got.
-    - Immediately after applying the gloss clearcoat, while it is still wet, fold a paper towel and press it atop the circular edges where the two halves of the domes meet.
-This will keep the lip clean so that the two halves still fit together snugly.
+    - Immediately after applying the gloss clearcoat, while it is still wet, fold a paper towel again and press it atop the circular edges where the two halves of the domes meet.
+This will dab away the clearcoat, keeping the lip clean so that the two halves still fit together snugly.

 Assembly: